ldn-softdev/jtc/README.md

 Walk path is a feature easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards **and upwards**
-  - search lexems - encased into `<`, `>`: search lexems facilate either full match or Regex search.
+  - search lexemes - encased into `<`, `>`: search lexemes facilitate either full match or Regex search.

-Both types of lexemes are iterable - subscrips let iterating over children of currently addressed node, while iterable search lexemes let iterating over all matches for a given search criteria.
+Both types of lexemes are iterable - subscript let iterating over children of currently addressed node, while iterable search lexemes let iterating over all matches for a given search criteria.
 A walk path is made of an arbitrary number of lexemes, while the tool accepts an unlimited number of walk paths.
 See below more detailed explanation with examples